May 8, 2025

 Patient Exposure

 Working well with patients isn’t a skill that can be taught in the classroom.
-The ability to connect with patients and provide knowledge, comfort, and sympathy are valuable in the medical field.
+Connecting with patients and providing knowledge, comfort, and sympathy is valuable in the medical field.
 Students at Stanford get early clinical experience, making it all the more vital that you’re prepared for patient interactions.

 There are many ways to gain patient exposure, such as medical shadowing, working as a scribe, and volunteering at a hospital.
-Patient-centered experiences demonstrate your understanding of the medical profession and that you know how to maintain a professional but trusting relationship with patients.
+Patient-centered experiences demonstrate your understanding of the medical profession and your ability to maintain a professional but trusting relationship with patients.

 Leadership Experience